pslucas0212/RHEL-EUS/README.md

 Setting the release will limit EUS errata to through the minor release for which EUS is enabled.

 ### Summary
 Red Hat provides you with a variety support options for your Red Hat Enterprise Linux instance so you can choose the support options that best suite your particular business needs.
-Extended Up
+In this tutorial we briefly reviewed RHEL support options include Extended Update Support.
+Extended Update Support provides another support option designed to best meet your specifice business requirements.

 ## Appendix